 Would you go back and kill baby Hitler?

-Anyway, here's Maher talking about uh how the Democrats really have gotten weak when it comes to debating ideas, and when you will not sit down with someone and debate, just as Charlie and I have done for so many years, that then it starts looking pretty easy just to kill somebody.
+And when you will not sit down with someone and debate, just as Charlie and I have done for so many years, that then it starts looking pretty easy just to kill somebody.

-Okay, so of course, Bill is correct that if you do this endlessly, you might start killing people.
+Okay, so, of course, Bill is correct that if you do this endlessly, you might start killing people.

 Now, I've said for a long time the left-right war is not really the thing either.

-My argument really has been it it's for people who want sort of control, like centralized control versus a more libertarian attitude.
+My argument really has been it's for people who want sort of control, like centralized control versus a more libertarian attitude.

 I don't mean card-carrying member of the Libertarian Party.